cod3/npm-base/README.md

 # npm-base
-A base package for creating NPM packages with typescript+eslint+prettier.
+A base package for creating NPM packages with typescript+eslint+prettier+jest.

 # What is used
 ```